 Rinse collard greens and kale thoroughly.

 Drain and cut out large, tough stems and ribs.

 Slice the leaves into 1/4-inch strips.
 You should have about 8 packed cups.

 Heat the olive oil in a well-seasoned heavy skillet or wok over medium-high heat.

 Add the garlic and cook, stirring, 30 seconds.

 Add half of the collard greens and cook, stirring often until the greens begin to wilt, about 4 minutes.

 Add half of the kale and cook stirring, for about 1 minute, or until the leaves begin to soften.

 Add the remaining greens and cook, stirring constantly, for about 10 minutes, until the greens are tender.

 Season with the salt, pepper, and lemon juice, and a few drops of hot pepper sauce, if desired.
 Serve immediately.

 Should I wash kale or collard greens before storing?

 When you bring home kale or collard greens from the store or farmers market, it is best to put them unwashed and loosely wrapped in the fridge.
 Stored this way, the greens will keep for up to five days.
-It is best to wash kale or collard greens prior to cooking them.
-This way, they will retain their crispness.
-Washing them before putting in the refrigerator can make them spoil faster, due to the moisture in their leaves.
+If you wash them immediately and then refrigerate, the greens lose their crispness, and they will spoil more quickly because of the moisture.